 Within the epistemological frame that focuses on the nature of knowledge and how we come to know, there are four major educational philosophies, each related to one or more of the general or world philosophies just discussed.
-These educational philosophical approaches are currently used in classrooms the world over.
+These educational philosophies are currently used in classrooms the world over.
 They are Perennialism, Essentialism, Progressivism, and Reconstructionism.
 These educational philosophies focus heavily on WHAT we should teach aspect of the curriculum.

 Perennialists believe that the focus of education should be the ideas that have lasted over centuries.
 They believe the ideas are as relevant and meaningful today as when they were written.
 They recommend that students learn from reading and analyzing the works by history’s finest thinkers and writers.
 Perennialists believe that when students study these works and ideas, they will appreciate learning.
 Perennialism aims to develop students’ intellectual and moral qualities.
 Perennialist classrooms are also centered on teachers in order to accomplish these goals.
 The teachers are not concerned about the students’ interests or experiences.
 They use tried and true teaching methods and techniques that are believed to be most beneficial to disciplining students’ minds.
 The perennialist curriculum is universal and is based on their view that all human beings possess the same essential nature.
 Perennialists think it is important that individuals think deeply, analytically, flexibly, and imaginatively.
 They emphasize that students should not be taught information that may soon be outdated or found to be incorrect.
 Perennialists disapprove of teachers requiring students to absorb massive amounts of disconnected information.
 They recommend that schools spend more time teaching about concepts and explaining they are meaningful to students.
 The only example I can think of would be a class about religion or history.
 The instructor would use religious books and historical documents.